 The National Retail Federation (NRF) found that, on average, an individual spends $139 on gifts for Father’s Day.

-Here, we will present data on the Gift and Gift-adjacent items that people spend on for Father’s Day:
+Here, we will present data on the Gift and Gift-adjacent items that people spend on Father’s Day:

-Father’s Day Gift Trends
+Father’s Day gift trends

 The research found that people desire to buy the following types of gifts: